 The 2020 ELG Rule also provided several subcategory compliance options for certain facilities.
 One is a subcategory for low utilization boilers (i.e., boilers with a two-year annual average of less than a 10 percent capacity utilization rating (CUR) that requires physical/chemical treatment for FGD wastewater and allows discharges of BATW (requiring a best management practices plan)).
 The latest compliance deadline for this option is December 31, 2023, meaning a boiler must fall below the two-year annual 10 percent CUR average on or before that date.
 A second involves a Voluntary Incentive Program for FGD wastewater, based on membrane treatment technology.
 The compliance deadline for this option is December 31, 2028.
-Lastly, there is a retirement/repowering subcategory, which allows continued discharges of FGD wastewater and BATW without the installation of additional treatment technologies, if the unit retires or repowers by December 31, 2028.
-Participation in one of these subcategories requires the submission of a tailored Notice of Planned Participation (NOPP).
+Lastly, there is a retirement/repowering subcategory, which allows continued discharges of FGD wastewater and BATW without the installation of additional treatment technologies, if the unit retires or repowers by December 31,

+2028.
+Participation in one of these subcategories requires the submission of a tailored Notice of Planned Participation (NOPP) followed by annual progress updates.

 Due to overlapping requirements of the Coal Combustion Residuals (CCR or CCRs) rule and the 2015 ELG Rule, the Company installed dry or hybrid ash systems and new low volume wastewater treatment systems.
 All of the systems were operational to meet the April 2019 cease receipt CCR date.
-With regard to the 2020 ELG Rule, the Company submitted permit modification requests to ADEM on January 11, 2021, requesting that the recently issued NPDES permits at Plants Gaston and Barry, which reflect the 2015 ELG Rule requirements and compliance dates of December 31, 2023 for BATW and FGD wastewater, be revised to incorporate EPA's latest rulemaking.
+With regard to the 2020 ELG Rule, the Company submitted permit modification requests to ADEM on January 11, 2021, requesting that the recently issued NPDES permits at Plants Gaston and Barry, which reflect the 2015 ELG Rule requirements and compliance dates of December 31, 2023, for BATW and FGD wastewater, be revised to incorporate EPA's latest rulemaking.
 These requests specifically asked ADEM to modify the NPDES permits to incorporate all of the above-referenced options for compliance set out in the 2020 ELG Rule.
-ADEM has not yet issued the modified NPDES permit for Plant Gaston; however, ADEM issued a final modified NPDES permit for Plant Barry on January 14, 2022.
-On October 13, 2022, Alabama Power filed the first annual progress reports for Plants Barry and Gaston.
-Annual NOPP progress reports are required by the retirement/repowering subcategory.
+ADEM issued a final modified NPDES permit for Plant Barry on January 14, 2022, and for Plant Gaston on June 30, 2023.